 ABOUT

-The Independent Community Radio Network (ICRN) connects and supports like-minded community radios with the shared goal of establishing a more sustainable and long-term future for the field.
+The Independent Community Radio Network (ICRN) connects and supports like-minded community radios with the shared goal of establishing a more sustainable and long-term future for the field of independent radio.

-ICRN’s activity responds to common values that focus on building local and trans-local communities; maintaining independence and cooperation as an essential tool to empower our future(s).
+ICRN’s activities respond to common values that focus on building local and trans-local communities; maintaining independence and cooperation as a tool for empowerment.

 ICRN was co-founded by community radios from the Baltic-Nordic region in 2022, and has expanded its reach internationally through involvement in festivals, talks, co-broadcasts and events.
 The network have collaborated with many established independent media actors across Europe including Resonance FM (UK), NTS Manchester (UK), Le Guess Who?
 Festival, and Reset!
 Network (BE).

-ICRN’s networking activity has been made possible through the generous support of Nordic Culture Point.
-The network became a registered not-for-profit organisation based in Lithuania in 2024.
+ICRN’s networking activity has been made possible through the generous support of Nordic Culture Point and became a registered non-profit organisation based in Lithuania in 2024.

 • Lahmacun Radio